 Google Map

-Go to the main street of the festival where the kabuki food stall is operated
+Head to the main street of the festival where the float kabuki is performed

-After the shrine has finished, we head to the center of Nanadari Street, which Incidentally, this street is also a road through which the seven-liner procession passes the next day.
+After praying, head to the center of town via Nanahokai center.
+Incidentally, this street is also the route the Nanahokai Procession will take the next day.

-During this period, National Route 121, Tajima's main street, will be closed to traffic only in the town center, which is the main festival venue.
+During this period, National Route 121, Tajima's main road, will be closed to traffic only in the central shopping district around Aizu-Tajima Station, the main festival venue

-As the sun sets, more and more people gather on the streets.
+As the sun goes down, more and more people gather on the street

 Izumiya Ryokan is a registered tangible cultural property of Japan .
 After the war, it was designated as an inn by the occupying forces, so it still has Western-style rooms and English signs inside.
 By the way, it doesn't have air conditioning, so it might take some courage to stay there in the summer.

-The one parked in front is the "top stall," one of the large stalls.
+Parked in front is one of the large food stalls, Kamiyatai

 - Name: Izumiya Ryokan